marc2332/bliss/doc/docs/installation.md

 conda config --env --append channels tango-controls
 ```

-#### install "release" version from BLISS Conda package
+#### Installing the "release" version of the BLISS Conda package

-To install Conda BLISS package ("release" version):
+To install the Conda "release" version BLISS package :

 ```bash
 conda install --channel http://bcu-ci.esrf.fr/stable bliss
 ```

-#### install development version from sources
+#### Installing the development version with the sources

-Git repository is the reference point to install latest development version of
+The Git repository is the reference point to install the latest development version of BLISS.
-BLISS.

 ```bash
 git clone https://gitlab.esrf.fr/bliss/bliss